bibanon/bibanon/Stories/Oral-Hygiene.md

 The anon's tripcode was [OHB !!5jOMMVk3LQU](http://desuarchive.org/a/search/tripcode/%21%215jOMMVk3LQU/), and later, [OHB !!dQ+KUKcTx4n.](https://desuarchive.org/a/search/tripcode/!!dQ%2BKUKcTx4n/)

-> **Note:** The tripcodes above linked to Desuarchive contain additional components of the story (that will be migrated over eventually).
-We also aim to archive the comments and Q&A discussions of a story.
+> **Note:** The tripcodes above linked to Desuarchive contain additional Q&A discussions, which are now included below.
+We are including the original archived threads for context.

 ## Background